zensei76/next-cart/README.md

   Decrease Quantity
 </button>

+Use code with caution.

-Explanation: Uses Math.max(1, item.quantity - 1) to ensure the quantity stays at least 1, preventing invalid values.
+This code utilizes Math.max(1, item.quantity - 1) to prevent the quantity from becoming negative or zero.

 Error Handling for Discount Codes

 Show toast notifications for valid and invalid discount codes: